- Average weekly earnings in Great Britain

 - Vacancies and jobs in the UK

-The unemployment rate for January to March 2023 increased by 0.1 percentage points on the quarter to 3.9%.
-The increase in unemployment was largely driven by people unemployed for over 12 months.
+The unemployment rate for December 2022 to February 2023 increased by 0.1 percentage points on the quarter to 3.8%.
+The increase in unemployment was driven by people unemployed for up to six months.

-The economic inactivity rate decreased by 0.4 percentage points on the quarter, to 21.0% in January to March 2023.
+The economic inactivity rate decreased by 0.4 percentage points on the quarter, to 21.1% in December 2022 to February 2023.
 The decrease in economic inactivity during the latest three-month period was largely driven by people aged 16 to 24 years.
-Looking at economic inactivity by reason, the quarterly decrease was largely driven by those inactive because they are students or inactive for other reasons.
-Meanwhile, those inactive because of long-term sickness increased to a record high.
+Looking at economic inactivity by reason, the quarterly decrease was largely driven by people inactive because they are students.

-In February to April 2023, the estimated number of vacancies fell by 55,000 on the quarter to 1,083,000.
-Vacancies fell on the quarter for the 10th consecutive period and reflect uncertainty across industries, as survey respondents continue to cite economic pressures as a factor in holding back on recruitment.
+In January to March 2023, the estimated number of vacancies fell by 47,000 on the quarter to 1,105,000.
+Vacancies fell on the quarter for the ninth consecutive period and reflect uncertainty across industries, as survey respondents continue to cite economic pressures as a factor in holding back on recruitment.

 Summary of labour market statistics